Speyedr/socialclub-notification-blocker/.github/ISSUE_TEMPLATE/submit_translation.md

 ---
-name: Submit Translation
+name: Submit translation
-about: Submit a Translation for this project
+about: Submit a translation for this project
 title: "[Translation Submission] "
 labels: ["enhancement", "documentation"]
 assignees: ''